zero-to-mastery/GrowersBrains/README.md

 A project that will help everyone in the community sharpen their skillsets,learn new languages,work in a team inviorment, and make something that helps the world.

-The project will be using react native,react,node,mongodb,
+The project will be using react native,react,node,mongodb,and redux.

 A project built to solve the problems Gowers Globally are Facing.